yaronf/I-D/STAR/draft-ietf-acme-star.md

     "signature": "H6ZXtGjTZyUnPeKn...wEA4TklBdh3e454g"
   }
 ~~~

-The server MUST NOT issue any additional certificates for this order,
+{: #figcancelingstarorder title="Canceling a Recurrent Order"}

-beyond the certificate that is available for collection at the time of deletion.
+After a successful cancellation, the server MUST NOT issue any additional certificates for this order.

 Immediately after the order is canceled, the server: